 Regret: if we, unfortunately, feel that Frensham is not quite the right fit for your child.

-If you wish to accept an offer of a place at Frensham for your child, we will ask you to pay a deposit as follows:
+If you wish to accept an offer of a place at Frensham for your child, we will ask you to pay a deposit as follows (for 2023/24):

-Should you accept a deferred place at Frensham, we would request a deposit of £1,000 per child for day places and £1,500 per child for a boarding place.
+Should you accept a deferred place at Frensham, we would request a deposit of £2,000 per child.
+For overseas students, deposit details are available on request.

-We ask those looking to join us in Year 12 to complete a 45-minute general paper as part of a taster day in mid-November here at Frensham.
+For those looking to join us in Year 12 in September, our entrance day is in the November prior.
+Applicants will complete short assessments as part of a taster day in mid-November here at Frensham.
 Students looking to study Maths or Science at A Level may be asked to complete an assessment in either Maths or Science as well.
-There will also be an interview with Rick, our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.
+There will also be an interview with our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.